Jaylouisw/ProjectCollatz/REDDIT_POST.md

 Thanks for considering helping out!
 This has been a fun project and I'm excited to see how it performs on different hardware configurations.

-**Edit:** The engine now includes:
-- Automatic optimization state management (only runs tuner when needed)
+**Edit:** Recent improvements:
+- **Real-time stats system**: Auto-tuner now uses live performance data (0.5s updates) for highly accurate measurements
+- **Smarter optimization detection**: Checks for existing tuning configs to avoid unnecessary re-optimization
+- **Mode selection in launcher**: Choose GPU, CPU-only, or auto-detect
+- **Faster config reloading**: CollatzEngine checks for tuning changes every 5 seconds (was 30s)
+- **Accurate rate tracking**: Benchmarks now track peak rates correctly
-- Auto-resume capability if optimization is interrupted
+- **Auto-resume capability**: Optimization picks up where it left off if interrupted
-- Comprehensive error handling and diagnostics
+- **Comprehensive error handling**: Built-in diagnostics and troubleshooting
-- Hardware fingerprinting to detect changes
-- Full troubleshooting support with error logs
+- **Hardware fingerprinting**: Detects when system changes require re-optimization

 Multiple GPUs or different configurations welcome!
 The system automatically tracks hardware changes and re-optimizes when needed.